 “Jason, you and Piper need to come to the dining room; everyone else is there.
 Hazel received an Iris Message.”

 Jason stiffened.
 “Hazel received an Iris Message?
 But aren’t those generally only used by Greek Demigods?” he asked, "and weren't they a little out of whack?"

 Frank nodded, and his eyes looked troubled.
 “We have special connections with the goddess of the Rainbow.
 Just wait until you hear who messaged her,” he told them, as the three moved towards the dining room.

 Jason and Piper exchanged worried glances.
 “Who?” they asked at the same time.

 Frank’s eyes met Jason’s.
 “Reyna.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Brightpath2Write a Review